solid/authorization-panel/proposals/evaluation/uc-3-inheritance.md

   acl:mode acl:Read .
 ```

-An unauthenticated client making a GET on the `</weekly-status/>` container will receive a `Link: <.acp>; rel="acl"` header in the `401` response that points to the above `<.acl>`.
+Any agent making a GET on the `</weekly-status/>` container will receive a `Link: <.acp>; rel="acl"` header in the `401` response that points to the above `<.acl>`.
-This relation is what makes the contents of `</weekly-status/.acl>` authoritative, and is therefore the information the client can use to decide what credentials to present.
+This relation makes the contents of `</weekly-status/.acl>` authoritative and is, therefore, the information the client must use to decide what credentials to present.

+At present, though, only the controller of `</weekly-status/.acl>` can read that resource, as [WAC](https://solid.github.io/web-access-control-spec/#acl-inheritance-algorithm) does not have an option to make the ACL world-readable.

-A unauthenticated client making a GET request to  `</weekly-status/2021-04-28/report.md>` will receive in the header of a `401`, either of the following:
+A unauthenticated client making a GET request to  `</weekly-status/2021-04-28/report.md>` may receive in the header of a `401`, either of the following:

 1) a `Link` to `</weekly-status/.acl>`.
 2) a `Link` to `</weekly-status/2021-04-28/report.acl>`

-In the case of (1) the client will be able to find out what identity to provide by looking at `</weekly-status/.acl>`.
-But if the controller wants to add a new editor to `<report.md>` then it will have to add that to the root `</weekly-status/.acl>` as there is no agreed way to create a new acl out of nothing.
+In the case of (1) the actor should be able to find out what identity to provide by looking at `</weekly-status/.acl>`.
+But if the controller wants to add a new editor to `<report.md>`, then it will have to add that to the root `</weekly-status/.acl>` as there is no agreed way to create a new acl out of nothing.

 In the case of (2) a controller with the contents of `</weekly-status/.acl>` will not be applicable, since by the fact of existing `</weekly-status/2021-04-28/report.acl>` will override the default.
 As a result new access control rules will need to be placed in `</weekly-status/2021-04-28/report.acl>`, potentially duplicating what was in the default acl.

+Furthermore, as there is no way for the acl to express that it can be accessed by someone other than the controller, it cannot be visible to anyone else than the authenticated controller.
+This means that Bob and Alice must be controllers if their clients can see the content of the acl and decide on what credentials to present.

+### WAC+ acls on acls or extension to modes

+With [issue 189: ACLs on ACLs](https://github.com/solid/authorization-panel/issues/189) it becomes possible to make the ACLs more widely readable than the controller, which means that the clients of Bob and Alice can find out that they have access to the resource.

+Another option is to have ControlRead modes.
+Todo: where was that written down?

 ## 2. Changing permissions to a subcollection